 Spreadsheets can suffice, in the early stages, as a means of creating budgets or forecasts, and doing some basic reporting and analysis.
 But as companies grow in size and complexity, the manual approach to budgeting, planning, forecasting, and reporting using Excel and email becomes cumbersome.
 The need for an EPM solution will emerge.

 The good news here is that EPM systems can often leverage Excel as a front-end, and are designed to integrate with and collect data from multiple sources – ERP, GL, HR, Sales, Marketing, etc. In some cases, the vendor may even provide certified connectors that provide direct integration with specific systems, which speeds up the integration process and reduces the cost of integration.

 And the nice thing about most EPM systems is that, since they’re agnostic to the underlying transaction systems, you can upgrade or replace your underlying ERP/GL system without disrupting your management processes – i.e., planning and reporting – during the transition period.
-So organizations looking to upgrade these systems, and don’t already have an EPM system in place, may want to implement an EPM system before doing the ERP upgrade in order to reduce the disruption.
+So organizations looking to upgrade these systems, and don’t already have an EPM system in place, may want to implement an EPM solution before doing the ERP upgrade in order to reduce the disruption.
 So in this case, the chicken does come before the egg!

-Planful has worked with over 600 companies to help them replace spreadsheets or legacy applications being used for planning, consolidation, reporting, analysis, and modeling – with a cloud-based EPM solution that works seamlessly with their ERP systems.
+Planful has worked with over 600 companies to help them replace spreadsheets or legacy applications being used for planning, consolidation, reporting, analysis, and modeling – with a cloud based EPM solution that works seamlessly with their ERP systems.
 And whether the ERP system is deployed on-premises or in the cloud, Planful can be deployed quickly – typically in a matter of weeks or months.